szn-cs/reference/[cs536, P2] JLex scanner/README.md

 Tasks:

--   Writing the scanner specification (cminusminus.jlex).
+-   Writing the scanner in abstract level - the scanner specification (cminusminus.jlex).
 -   Writing the main program (P2.java).

 ## Submission: